silentdance/ram/intl.en-US/SDK Reference/SDK Reference - RAM/Java SDK.md

 For details about each API interface, see RAM API documentation.

+For the automatic generation and online API debugging of SDK Demo codes, see [OpenAPI Explorer](https://api.aliyun.com/).

 ## Installation {#section_nvs_p5v_xdb .section}

 You can use Maven Repo to introduce RAM SDK or manually download RAM SDK.jar and then add it to the project.